Frequently Asked Questions

 -

 If you submitted it via the form on our website, we have received your information.
 The firm has received thousands of inquiries related to the settlement with Hyundai and Kia, and we cannot respond in a timely manner to every inquiry individually.
-If you have a question about the status of your settlement claim, we recommend contacting the settlement administrator, Angeion Group.
+If you would like to submit a settlement claim or have a question about the status of your settlement claim, please visit the settlement website and/or contact the settlement administrator, Angeion Group.

 - I submitted my information.
 Why haven’t I heard back from the firm yet?